eediii/Porftoli-project-about-HouseSales/README.md

-# Porftoli project about HouseSales
+# Porftolio project about HouseSales
 This is a portfolio project about house sales in Nashville written in SQL.